Emmanuel-GO/PIZZA-SALES-ANALYSIS/README.md

 This dashboard helps the Go-Pizzas understand their customers better.
 It helps the Business owners understand different patterns and trends in the sales of pizzas through different ratings, they get to know their improvement area, & thus they can improve their services by identifying these area.

-This Analysis was able to look into the several KPIs which includes -Total revenues
+This Analysis was able to look into the several KPIs which includes

+- Total revenues
--Total Orders and the Order Value
+- Total Orders and the Order Value
--Avearge Order per day
+- Avearge Order per day
--Average Pizzas Per Order
+- Average Pizzas Per Order
 - Total Quantity of Pizzas sold

 This Dashbaord was succesfully able to answer detailed questions which includes